r3dotstone/jaden.github.io/classprojects.md

 ### ECE 322: Introduction to Solid State Devices and Circuits

+In this class we learned how to both analyze and design circuits constructed of low-level solid state components including op-amps, diodes, and transistors.
+For our final project we were tasked in pairs to design transmitter and reciever circuits to transform audio signals to optical ones and back.
+Below are snippets of work from that project.

 <img src="https://r3dotstone.github.io/portfolio/media/SPICE1.png" height="300" >
 <p> Spice for the Main Circuit </p>